BLOG NOTE: This blog post is from a previous season. To view our most recent blog posts, click here.

 A: "Depends on where in the valley you want to fish.
 There is amazing fishing from Independence Pass to Glenwood Springs, so you need to make your decision based on where you will be spending most of your time.

-Q: OK, letas get real.
-You DONaT have an unlimited budget.
+Q: OK, let's get real.
+You don't have an unlimited budget.
 Give us some affordable lodging options that are close to where I can fish.

-A: "I would stay at one of Friasa properties that is located DIRECTLY on the Roaring Fork River: Chateau Roaring Fork, Chateau Eau Claire."
-[Click link to view units]
+A: "I would stay at one of Frias' properties that is located directly on the Roaring Fork River: Chateau Roaring Fork, Chateau Eau Claire."

-Q: Iam just going to fish, mostly.
+Q: I'm just going to fish, mostly.
 What amenities should I look for when booking my lodging?

 A: "Access to the river, access to a good fly shop."

 A: I recommend a car without a doubt.
-Most river access points donat have bus stops."
-[CLICK HERE for transportation options]
+Most river access points don't have bus stops."

 Q: Should I hire a guide or just wing it?